Index News Docs Issues Source

 Chawan supports downloading resources from various protocols: HTTP, FTP, SFTP, Gopher, Gemini, Spartan, and Finger.
 Details on these protocols, and information on how users can add support to their preferred protocols is outlined in this document.

 You can find network adapters in the source distribution’s adapter/protocol directory.
-For protocol-specific file formats (like gemtext or gopher directories) you will also find an appropriate HTML converter in adapter/format.
+For protocol-specific file formats (like gemtext or gopher directories) you will also find an appropriate HTML converter in adapter/format - note that these are ultimately compiled into a single tohtml program that dispatches based on its argv[0].

 Table of contents